pr1sonmike/pr1sonmike/README.md

 ## Hi there 👋

-I am a Senior Golang Developer with 10+ years of experience building high-performance, scalable applications.
+I am a **Senior Golang Developer** with 10+ years of experience building high-performance, scalable applications.
 Proficient in distributed systems, microservices, and cloud-native solutions.

-Holder of a Bachelor of Science in Computer Science.
-Available in +3 GMT.
+Holder of a **Bachelor Degree in Computer Science**.
+Available in **+2 GMT**.

 ### About Me